cerfacs-globc/icclim/doc/source/dev/bootstrap_maintainability_audit.rst

   ``feature/bootstrap-chunk-performance`` on Monday, August 3, 2026;
 - workflow and readability concerns raised during the recent bootstrap work;
-- both older architect-led patterns and newer AI-era changes.
+- patterns that make the scientific workflow easier or harder to follow.

 The audit does **not** assume: